 Experiences From When You’re Young

-One client I worked with years ago found out she was gifted when she was in grade school.
-When her parents found out about it they ended up putting her into all sorts of activities to help develop her talents.
+When her parents found this out, they ended up putting her into all sorts of activities to help develop her talents.

-Once she went on to college the client became a chronic underachiever.
+Once she went on to college she became a chronic underachiever.

 She had the ability to get straight A’s but would often forget about assignments or half-ass her homework.